Electro-Corp/Turing-Complete-Language/readme.md

 # JBBFI (with IDE) (Java But Better, F*ck It)

 ## Changes to make
- - use 2d arrays to allow for more funcitons
+ - use 2d arrays to allow for more functions

 ## Features
  - Can move pointer